wearecodets/hw1-Rohullah-Mohammadi/README.md

 In step #2, make sure to clone your fork into your `Development` folder, not into another already Git initialized project folder.
 Keep in mind that a good rule of thumb is: **1 remote repo = 1 local folder**.

 Repeat steps 4-6 twice to the `birds.txt` and `fish.txt` files.
-When finished, create a new file called `forking.md` in this repo and write the URL of your forked repo there.
+When finished, go back to the homework repo, and create a new file called `forking.md` and write the URL of your forked repo there.